-Performance evaluations of each dean should be completed each spring by the provost and then discussed with the dean.

-A full review of each dean's appointment will be conducted no less frequently than at three-year intervals, with the review including consultation by the provost with department chairs, staff within the school, and school faculty.
-The provost will invite feedback on the deans' performance on a triennial basis, via administration of an anonymous evaluation process to the faculty above.
+Performance evaluations of each Dean are completed each spring by the Provost and then discussed with the Dean.
+A full review of each Dean's appointment will be conducted no less frequently than at threeyear intervals, with the review including consultation by the Provost with Department Chairs, staff within the school, and-in the case of degreegranting schools-school faculty.
+The Provost will invite feedback on the Deans' performance on a triennial basis, via administration of an anonymous survey to the chairs, faculty of the degree-granting schools, and staff of all schools, as noted above.
+Post-evaluation, Deans' are encouraged to take time to reflect on ways forward for their school, working with their chairs, faculty, and staff.

-Academic Administration: Chairs
+1.5.5 Academic Administration: Chairs

-Chairs of departments report to the deans of their respective schools, with the exception of the chair of Foundation, who reports to the vice provost for academic affairs, and the Library chairperson, who reports to the director of the Libraries.
+Chairs of departments report to the Deans of their respective schools, with the exception of the Chair of Foundation, who reports to a member of the Provost's office leadership team, and the Library Chairperson, who reports to the head of the Libraries.
 Chairs have academic and administrative responsibility for their respective departments and for fostering creativity and effective teaching within the units they administer.